Best and worst times to take the MCAT

 3. Deadlines and Retakes

 The final two considerations—Deadlines and Retakes—go hand in hand.
-You’ll want to make sure you’ve finished the MCAT well before the application deadlines, and chances are you’ll want to give yourself time to retake the test if necessary.
+You’ll want to make sure you’ve finished the MCAT well before the application deadlines, and chances are you’ll want to give yourself time to retake the MCAT if necessary.

-The vast majority of test takers (85%) only take the test one time, but it’s better to be safe than sorry.
+The vast majority of MCAT test takers (85%) only take the test one time, but it’s better to be safe than sorry.
 You may find that the MCAT study material is harder than you expected, or life may throw a curveball your way.
-Better to plan on getting the test done early so that you have breathing room when it comes to applying to med school.
+It’s better to plan on getting the test done early so that you have breathing room when it comes to applying to med school.
 If you schedule the test for the last possible minute, you’ll be creating lots of unnecessary stress.

 Having to retake the test in August or September can certainly hurt your medical school admissions chances.
 By September the schools are well underway interviewing (or selecting for interviews) their first round of candidates.
 By the time you get your scores back at the end of September, schools have already started filling their classes.
 In a rolling admissions cycle, that means you’ll be competing for fewer slots later in the year.
 Nevertheless, there are still spots available so you’re not totally out of the game.